 - Pricing: Although the price of an ecommerce software solution shouldn’t be the only thing you consider, it is something that’s going to make a difference to your choice.
 Make sure you find a price structure that makes sense for your budget.
 It’s also helpful to see if there are multiple pricing choices to access as your business grows.

 What are the Best Ecommerce Platforms?

-BigCommerce is a powerful sales tool, and a fantastic choice for anyone just getting started with ecommerce.
+BigCommerce is a powerful online store platform and a fantastic choice for anyone just getting started with eCommerce.
 One of the best things about BigCommerce is its ability to support fantastic scalability.
-You can start off with a small store and gradually scale up, or even add an ecommerce store to your existing brick-and-mortar retail strategy.
+You can start off with a small store and gradually scale up, or even add an eCommerce store to your existing brick-and-mortar retail strategy.

 BigCommerce has a stunning selection of themes to choose from, with both buyer-centric and advanced options to choose from.
 You can also find a host of multichannel integrations built into the functionality, so you don’t have to commit to selling from just one platform.
-BigCommerce has the most built-in features of any ecommerce platform, which means you don’t have to worry as much about adding extra features, like you would with Shopify.
+BigCommerce has the most built-in features of any eCommerce platform, which means you don’t have to worry as much about adding extra features as you would with Shopify.

 BigCommerce ensures you’re equipped with a wide selection of tools from day one, so you can begin building your store and making money as quickly as possible.
 It’s also great for reporting and business insights.

 Pricing starts at around $29.95 per month, giving you access to things like checkout codes, unlimited bandwidth, and gift cards.
 However, you will need to upgrade if you want to unlock advanced features like abandoned cart recovery and SSL certification.
 There’s also a 15-day free trial to get you started.